rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/packages-search.md

 ID, email address, phone, or billing/shipping name.
 The Account search looks up accounts by phone, email, or first or last name.

-Account search is restricted to users who have the `reaction-accounts` permission.
+Account search is restricted to users who have the `demand-accounts` permission.
 Order search is restricted to users to users with `order` permissions.
 Users who don't have these rights will not be able to search and will not see the options available in the search box.